brungerlab/pycresta/README.md

 	pip install ffpyplayer kivy kivy-examples kiwisolver

 	pip install pandas scipy scikit-image scikit-spatial mrcfile starfile matplotlib

+ Note: when using this installation method, the

+    conda activate pycresta

+ command needs to be executed each time a new terminal window is opened.
 ----------------------------------------------------------------------------------------------------------------------------

 After installation, then 'cd' to the pycresta directory, run: